-- At this point, each liquid agent tank, including the 1/4 in. gas hose assembly, must be HYDROSTATICALLY TESTED to 330 psi (2275 kPa).
-Refer to "Hydrastatic Test Instructions," - F-7602, for test adaptors and instructions.
+10. At this point, each liquid agent tank, including the 1/4 in. gas hose assembly, must be HYDROSTATICALLY TESTED to 330 psi (2275 kPa).
+Refer to "Hydrastatic Test Instructions," F-7602, for test adaptors and instructions.
 Verify date stamped on cartridge.
 The cartridge must be hydrotested at intervals not greater than 12 years.
+(European cartridges are not refillable, therefore cannot be hydrotested and refilled.
+They must be discarded.)
 If cartridge date indicates the need for hydrotesting, the cartridge must be bled down through normal ANSUL AUTOMAN release operation, returned to ANSUL for credit, and replaced with a charged, replacement cartridge.